 - If the victim has a pulse but is breathing abnormally, maintain the patient’s airway and begin rescue breathing.
 Administer one breath every 3 to 5 seconds, or 12 to 20 breaths per minute.
 Check the patient’s pulse every 2 minutes.
 Add compressions if the pulse is less than or equal to 60 beats per minutes with signs of poor perfusion.
 If at any point there is no pulse present, begin administering CPR.

 - Begin CPR.
-As we learn in BLS CPR Certification Online, if a pulse is not identified within 10 seconds, the first rescuer should immediately begin administering CPR, starting with chest compressions.
+If a pulse is not identified within 10 seconds, the first rescuer should immediately begin administering CPR, starting with chest compressions.
 Compressions should occur at a rate of 100 to 120 compressions per minute, at one third the depth of the chest.
 For an infant, use the 2-finger chest compression technique while only one rescuer is present.
 Once the second rescuer returns, us the 2 thumb-encircling hands technique.
 For a child, use one or two hands, whatever is needed to provide adequate compression depth.
 Use a compression-to-ventilation ratio of 30 compressions to 2 breaths until the second rescuer returns.
 When the second rescuer returns use a compression-to-ventilation ratio of 15 compressions to 2 breaths.

 - Attempt defibrillation with the AED.
 Use the AED as soon as it is ready.
 Follow the prompts on the AED to check for a shockable rhythm.